rust-lang/book/nostarch/chapter20.md

 This code should look generally familiar: a trait with one method and an associated type.
 The new part is `Rhs=Self`: this syntax is called *default type parameters*.
-The `Rhs` generic type parameter (short for “right hand side”) defines the type of the `rhs` parameter in the `add` method.
+The `Rhs` generic type parameter (short for “right-hand side”) defines the type of the `rhs` parameter in the `add` method.
 If we don’t specify a concrete type for `Rhs` when we implement the `Add` trait, the type of `Rhs` will default to `Self`, which will be the type we’re implementing